Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

-Another stream of research toward the confinement mechanism is the introduction of external parameters corresponding to extreme environments such as the temperature $T$, the density or the chemical potential $\mu$, the magnetic field $B$, and so on, which we may call the \textit{extreme QCD approach}~\cite{Rajagopal:2000wf,Fukushima:2011jc}.
-QCD at extremely high temperature is perturbatively tractable and the loop calculation of the confinement order parameter, i.e., the Polyakov loop, has led to a conclusion that the physical state with the minimum energy is located at the perturbative vacuum in the deconfined phase~\cite{Weiss:1980rj,Weiss:1981ev,Gross:1980br,KorthalsAltes:1993ca,Gocksch:1993iy} (for a review, see Ref.~\cite{Fukushima:2017csk}).
-Generally speaking, extreme environments provide an energy scale greater than the QCD scale, so that the perturbative calculation in favor of the deconfined phase is justified.
-The perturbative analysis breaks down with decreasing $T$/$\mu$/$B$, and it is usually impossible to go directly into the confinement regime.
-Nevertheless, one may perceive a precursory tendency of transition from the deconfined to the confined phase (see also Refs.~\cite{Vuorinen:2006nz,Fukushima:2013xsa} for approaches to enforce confinement to come closer to the transition).
+Another stream of research toward the confinement mechanism is the introduction of external parameters corresponding to extreme environments such as the temperature $T$, the density or the chemical potential $\mu$, the magnetic field $B$, and so on, which we call the \textit{extreme QCD approach}~\cite{Rajagopal:2000wf,Fukushima:2011jc}.
+QCD at high temperature is perturbatively tractable and the loop calculation of the confinement order parameter, i.e., the Polyakov loop, has led to {a} deconfined phase~\cite{Weiss:1980rj,Weiss:1981ev,Gross:1980br,KorthalsAltes:1993ca,Gocksch:1993iy} (for a review, see Ref.~\cite{Fukushima:2017csk}).
+Generally speaking, extreme environments provide an energy scale greater than the QCD scale, so that the perturbative calculation in favor of {deconfinement} is justified.
+The perturbative analysis breaks down with decreasing $T$/$\mu$/$B$, and it is usually impossible to go into the confinement regime.
+Nevertheless, one may perceive a precursory tendency of {a confinement phase} transition (see also Refs.~\cite{Vuorinen:2006nz,Fukushima:2013xsa} for approaches to enforce confinement to come closer to the transition point).
 One could also employ other external probes like the electric field $E$~\cite{Yamamoto:2012bd}, the isospin chemical potential $\mu_{\text{iso}}$~\cite{Son:2000by,Son:2000xc}, the scalar curvature $R$~\cite{Inagaki:1997kz,Flachi:2014jra}, the rotational angular velocity $\omega$~\cite{Yamamoto:2013zwa,Chen:2015hfc,Jiang:2016wvv,Chernodub:2020qah,Chen:2020ath,Braguta:2020biu,Braguta:2021jgn,Fujimoto:2021xix}, and their mixtures~\cite{Flachi:2017vlp,Zhang:2018ome}.